jlbradley1844/jlbradley1844.github.io/_posts/2018-04-13-team-awesome-team-sad.md

 those developers you wanted so badly to retain by letting them play with the hottest technology?
 They'll leave when the big rewrite turns into a Death March.
-The best way to improve your technology is through an incremental refresh, not blowing everythong up with "golden boys" and starting from scratch.
+The best way to improve your technology is through an incremental refresh, not blowing everything up with "golden boys" and starting from scratch.
 And speaking of which,

 5. Drop "Research."
 Okay, there is a place for actual